 Is it worth cleaning my air conditioner?

-It might be a bit of a chore, but cleaning your air conditioner is definitely worth the effort you put in.
+It might be a bit of a chore, but cleaning your air conditioner is definitely worth the effort.
 Not only does a cleaner air conditioner mean cleaner, healthier air, but it also makes for a more efficient air conditioner, which can mean reduced electricity bills!
-With those factors in mind, there’s really no good reason why you shouldn’t give your air conditioner a clean now and then – even if it’s only once or twice a year, you’ll still reap the benefits.
+And if no amount of cleaning is helping your air con run efficiently, it might be time for a new one.
+Check out what brands consumers are looking into with our air conditioner ratings via the button below.